xanadunf/matchbook/README.md

 # R package for the Matchbook.com API service #

 This R package provides some simple functions to enable interaction with the [Matchbook.com](http://www.matchbook.com) RESTful API service.
 Please read the documentation carefully for each individual function before use.
 A registered [Matchbook.com](http://www.matchbook.com) account is required to use this package.
-Please read the documentation before use.
+Please read the documentation fully before use.

 * * *
 # *Pre-requisites & Installation*